 - 1. Remove/disengage any security devices that prohibit opening the thin client. - 2.
-Remove all removable media, such as USB flash drives, from the thin client. - Turn off the thin client properly through the operating system, and then turn off any external devices. - 4.
-Disconnect the AC power cord from the AC outlet and disconnect any external devices. - Adjust the stand, if necessary. - For instructions, go to Adjusting the stand on page 6. - 6.
-Attach the stand to the thin client. - Attach the stand to the bottom of the thin client to use the thin client in the tower orientation. - a.
-Turn the thin client upside down and locate the two screw holes in the grid on the bottom of the thin client.
+Remove all removable media, such as USB flash drives, from the thin client. - 3.
+Turn off the thin client properly through the operating system, and then turn off any external devices. - 4.
+Disconnect the AC power cord from the AC outlet and disconnect any external devices. - 5.
+Attach the stand to the thin client. - Attach the stand to the bottom of the thin client to use the thin client in the tower orientation. - Turn the thin client upside down and locate the two screw holes in the grid on the bottom of the thin client. - b.

-b.
 Position the stand over the bottom of the thin client and line up the captive screws in the stand with the screw holes in the thin client.